NLBInternal

 Use Cases

-• Cross-service TCP traffic between apps inside the same VPC (peered VPCs, VPN clients)
+• Cross-service TCP traffic between Apps inside the same VPC (peered VPCs, VPN clients)

-• Dedicated internal endpoints for databases, caches, or back-end services that should never be reachable from the public internet
+• Dedicated internal endpoints for databases, caches, or back-end Services that should never be reachable from the public internet

 Prerequisites